 Please send an email with the reason for the request for a meeting and you will receive an answer if and how we can help you.

-We do our best to organize an Outreach service every year.
 Check the news section of this site for more information.
-In the meantime, you can follow the Facebook page of the Embassy of the Philippines in Hungary (https://www.facebook.com/PHLinHungary) for published information and a link for online registration for outreach services in neighboring countries, if your needs are urgent.
-They are held in Romania and Serbia at least once a year.
+In the meantime, you can follow the Facebook page of the Embassy of the Philippines in Romania (https://www.facebook.com/phinromania) for published information and a link for online registration for outreach services in neighboring countries, if your needs are urgent.

-1. Or (recommended) you have it notarized and apostilled in Bulgaria, as a document issued in Bulgaria, as well as with an English translation (translation agency can help).
-In that case replace the country with “Bugaria” in the form.
+This is a document, required by the Philippine immigration authorities from the Philippine citizen at the airport when leaving the country, if they are coming to Bulgaria by the invitation of an individual for personal visit.
+(Link to form).
+You need to have it notarized and apostilled in Bulgaria, as a document issued in Bulgaria, as well as with an English translation (translation agency can help).
 Ask the translation agency to translate the original Affidavit form into Bulgarian, then notarize it in front of a notary and return it to the agency to put an apostille on it, translate it back into English (using the original text as much as possible) and certify the translator’s signature.
 As the Philippines are in The Hague Convention since May 2019, an apostilled document is accepted as an official document by the issuing country without any other consular certification.
 This will take 5 to 7 business days with an express order.
+Then you need to send it by courier to the Philippine citizen you have invited.
+This affidavit is a completely different document from the declaration invitation, required by the Bulgarian embassy for visa application.

 You must check the required documents in the institution where you will enter into a civil marriage in Bulgaria – we as an honorary consulate are not involved in this process.
 Follow their guidelines and instructions and keep in mind that all documents, issued in the Philippines must be apostille and translated into Bulgarian.
-For obatining Affidavit of legal capacity to marry: https://budapestpe.dfa.gov.ph/images/Downloads/Affidavit-for-LCCM.pdf, https://budapestpe.dfa.gov.ph/consular-services/notarial
+For Affidavit of legal capacity to marry: https://budapestpe.dfa.gov.ph/images/Downloads/Affidavit-for-LCCM.pdf, https://budapestpe.dfa.gov.ph/consular-services/notarial

 You need to check the required documents at the institution where you will have a civil marriage in the Philippines – we as an honorary consulate are not involved in this process.
 Follow their guidelines and instructions and keep in mind that all documents issued in Bulgaria must be translated into English and with an apostille.
 You will also need “Legal capacity to marry” affidavit, for which you need to contact the closest Embassy of your country; for Bulgarians it is the Bulgarian embassy in Hanoi, Vietnam.

-1. Or issue it notarized and with apostille affixed in Bulgaria, as a document issued in Bulgaria, as well as an English translation (translation agency can help).
+You can download the document format here.
+Have it notarized and with apostille affixed in Bulgaria, as a document issued in Bulgaria, as well as an English translation (translation agency can help).
 Ask the translation agency to translate the original SPA form into Bulgarian, then notarize it in front of a notary filling in the relevant data and return it to the agency to put an apostille on it, translate it back into English (using the original text as much as possible) and certify the translator’s signature.
 As the Philippines is in The Hague Convention since May 2019, an apostille document is accepted as an official document by the issuing country without any other consular certification.
 This will take 5 to 7 business days with an express order.

 First of all, follow the instructions of the Bulgarian Embassy in Vietnam for issuing a long-term stay visa in Bulgaria.